Natural materials like flax creates unparalleled beauty, durability and tactile feel, and brings a sense of natural wonder into the urban home.

 Washed linen – that is, pure linen products that have undergone a washing and drying process after being sewn – has become a highly appreciated material over the last few years.
 The textile is wash-treated at the factory, which gives it its characteristic raw appearance.
 Our WEST range comprises a number of products made of this rewarding and useful material.
 Tablecloths and napkins for the kitchen, bedspreads for the bedroom and cushions and curtains for every room in the home.

 Linen can be mixed with other fibres such as cotton to produce half-linen fabric, a soft and pliable product with all the sheen and strength of linen and the pleasant nature of cotton.
-HEDVIG is a popular range in the LINUM selection, with napkins, cushion covers, tablecloths, kitchen towels and table mats made of 53% linen and 47% cotton.
+HEDVIG is a popular range in the LINUM selection, with napkins, cushion covers, tablecloths, kitchen towels and placemats made of 53% linen and 47% cotton.
 The coloured threads are made of linen and the neutral threads are made of cotton.
 This gives a beautiful melange effect.

 Another way of using the glossy and exclusive properties of linen in half-linen products is to mangle it.
-The CALCIO, LUCCA and GABLE cushions, made of 77% linen and 23% cotton, are woven using cross twill technique.
+The CALCIO and AMALFI cushions, made of 77% linen and 23% cotton, are woven using cross twill technique.
 The cotton is used for binding, while the linen thread form a pattern and lie on the front of the fabric.
 The fabric is mangled and has a beautiful sheen and softness thanks to this classic weaving technique, which allows the luxurious feel of the linen to really come into its own.